Chesters Top 5 Bathroom Trends For 2026: Style, Colour & Aesthetics

 While we can be slow to adopt styles that gain traction overseas, our approach often involves adding a local twist - incorporating international design influence with Kiwi practicality and a love for natural materials.
 Kiwis have a particular affinity for timber — from timber floors and benchtops to furniture and cabinetry.
 If it can be made from wood, chances are it already has a place in a Kiwi home.

-I asked Carey, our Chesters Silverdale Showroom Manager, and she agrees.
-She talked to me about the shift starting this year of customers wanting more textured timber for their cabinetry.
+We asked Carey, our Chesters Silverdale Showroom Manager, and she agrees, saying that more customers are now choosing textured timber for their cabinetry.
 “Customers are liking the vertical grooves or ribbed fronts and panels for their bathroom cabinetry.
 When done right, it adds so much interest to an otherwise minimalist space.”

 2. Nature-Inspired Colours

-Recently people have been stepping away from the classic white, grey and chrome bathroom aesthetic that Kiwis have stuck to and are embracing warmer and nature inspired designs.
+2025 saw us step away from the classic white, grey and chrome bathroom aesthetic that Kiwis have stuck to and begin to embrace warmer and nature inspired designs.
 Earthy tones are on the rise, bringing a subtle pop of colour while creating a calm and warm atmosphere.
 Terracotta, sandy beige, warm taupe, and forest green will dominate, moving away from the purely white aesthetic.

 What’s up with all the white?
-As rather late followers of the trend cycle, maybe we will be seeing Pantone’s colour of the year ‘Cloud Dancer’ come through more in 2027 or 2028 – Thanks, but no thanks.
-I will be sticking to my warm and earthy colours.
+As rather late followers of the trend cycle, maybe we will be seeing Pantone’s colour of the year ‘Cloud Dancer’ come through more in 2027 or 2028 – thanks, but no thanks.
+We will be sticking to warm and earthy colours.

-Carey also told me that at the beginning of this year there was a lot of grays with black accents.
-Over the course of the year, she has definitely noticed the shift towards warmer, more natural colours.
-Gun metal and brushed nickel are the most popular colours at the moment in her Showroom and this looks to carry on in 2026.
+Carey notes a defined shift from grey with black accents, towards warmer, more natural colours.
+Gun metal and brushed nickel are the coloured finishes of the moment in her Showroom and this looks to carry on in 2026.
 These colours look good against the timbers, and natural earthy tones.

 “Methven’s updated Waipori MK2 Range fits perfectly into this shift to nature inspired colours.
 Alongside the refined design, they’ve introduced a new Brushed Bronze finish, a rich brown toned hue that brings depth, warmth, and a touch of luxury to any bathroom space.
 It’s a beautiful way to incorporate earthy tones while keeping things modern and stylish.” - Brooke, Chesters New Lynn Showroom Consultant.